awsdocs/amazon-sagemaker-developer-guide/doc_source/ll_how-it-works.md

 ## Step 4: Deploy a trained linear model<a name="step4-deploy-trained-ll-model"></a>

-Here is an example of Python code that you can use to deploy a model in MXNet that has been trained with Amazon SageMaker linear learner
+Here is an example of Python code that you can use to deploy a model in MXNet that has been trained with SageMaker linear learner

 ```
   import mxnet as mx